 - A 24 hour emergency call system

-- Social activities such as coffee mornings, bingo, lunches and special events
+- Social activities such as community coffee mornings, bingo, lunches and special events

-- Communal laundries and lounges, as well as guest bedrooms
+- Many schemes have communal laundries and lounges, as well as guest bedrooms

 - Technology in the property to connect you to staff who can get you the appropriate help you need or send someone to your property to check that you’re okay